adafruit/Adafruit_Protomatter/README.md

-The C code has the same limitations as the Arduino library: all RGB data pins and the clock pin MUST be on the same PORT register, and it's most memory efficient (though still a bit gluttonous) if those pins are all within the same 8-bit byte within the PORT (they do not need to be contiguous or sequential within that byte).
+The C code has the same limitations as the Arduino library: all RGB data pins and the clock pin MUST be on the same PORT register, and it's most memory efficient (though still slightly gluttonous) if those pins are all within the same 8-bit byte within the PORT (they do not need to be contiguous or sequential within that byte).
 Other pins (matrix address lines, latch and output enable) can reside on any PORT or bit.